 ADAMA makes continuous efforts to decrease its environmental footprint, including a sharp decrease in air emissions and water contaminant discharge.

-- Waste recycling increased , with focus on plastic waste .
-ADAMA is committed to reducing its plastic footprint throughout the product life cycle including operating plastic recycling centers at several production sites and recycling empty plastic containers following their used by the farmers.
+- Waste recycling increased, with a focus on plastic waste.
+ADAMA is committed to reducing its plastic footprint throughout the product life cycle including operating plastic recycling centers at several production sites and recycling empty plastic containers following their use by the farmers.

-- The amount of herbicides discharged dropped by 24% to 840 Kg per annum, due to the company’s continuous investment in upstream and treatment technologies.
+- The number of herbicides discharged dropped by 24% to 840 Kg per annum, due to the company’s continuous investment in upstream and treatment technologies.

 - Support for ADAMA’s people: From the earliest days of COVID-19, the company put its people first, encouraging work-from-home wherever possible and taking every step to keep its employees safe, including covering certain medical insurances, vaccination expenses, medical consultations and more.

 - Diversity and inclusion: In 2020, ADAMA formed a dedicated committee to assess the company’s Diversity and Inclusion profile, form a vision and an action plan to reach its goals.

 “ADAMA is home to a world of cultures, languages, perspectives, ideas, orientations, races and religions.
 We envision an open, inclusive and diverse work environment as part of our sustainable future,” Arlosoroff continued.
 “Our dedicated Diversity and Inclusion team is working on a full calendar of initiatives to amplify marginalized voices within our company.”

 ADAMA’s sustainability report and ESG report, audited by KPMG, are available here.